ThatOneBro/honojs.dev/content/docs/api/middleware.md

 app.get('/message/hello', (c) => c.text('Hello Middleware!'))
 ```

+## Handling Errors in Middleware

+You can handle errors from subsequent middleware or route handlers by checking `c.error`.
+See [c.error usage](/docs/api/context#cerror).

 ## Third-party Middleware

 Built-in middleware does not depend on external modules, but third-party middleware can depend on third-party libraries.
 So with them, we may make more complex application.

-For example, we are planning to release "*graphql-server*" middleware and "*firebase-auth*" middleware.
+For example, we are planning to release "_graphql-server_" middleware and "_firebase-auth_" middleware.